 Here's another cool example of "dormitory" (two words):

+Dormitory (su she in pin yin) is broken into two characters.
+Su is made up of Roof, People and Hundred.
 She is made up of People, Shield and Enclosure.
-Many people living under a shielded enclosure - not that hard to memorize.
+Many people living under a shielded enclosure - not that hard to memorize. |

 Finally, my favourite (albeit personal) interpretation of a Chinese character is the word for "love":

-While the latter two are logical (follow your heart with love), the first two are quite comical - love would certainly claw at your heart, so you need to have some sort of cover to protect it.
+Love (Ai in pin yin) is a character you likely recognize because millions of non-Chinese people have it tattooed on their bodies somewhere.
+Surprisingly, I find that the character is made up of the radicals for Claws, Cover, Heart and Follow.
+While the latter two are logical (follow your heart with love), the first two are quite comical - love would certainly claw at your heart, so you need to have some sort of cover to protect it. |

 Again, the latter interpretation is purely my own personal thoughts on the word Love (not that I am at all bitter at the concept of Love).